 Please make sure the title and category are included on the first page of the document but NOT your name.

-Submissions will be delivered via email to ascbwi-diversity @ outlook.com (remove the spaces around the @).
+Email your submission to ascbwi-diversity @ outlook.com (remove the spaces around the @).
 Put your name, the title and category in the body of the email.
 Make the subject line: ASCBWI Diversity Scholarship Application.

 Please note: We encourage all SCBWI member writers and illustrators to enter, no matter where they live.
 However, the scholarship does NOT cover airfare or hotel for out-of-town guests.